-Pupils with BESD needs are troubled children whose emotional state leads them into negative behaviour.
+Pupils with BESD needs are troubled children whose emotional state leads them into negative behavior.
 They may seek attention – even the negative kind, or ‘lash out’ at a world where they feel everyone is against them.
-All of this results in a serious lack of positive feedback and a downward spiralling of self-esteem.
+All of this results in a serious lack of positive feedback and a downward spiraling of self-esteem.
 The child becomes his own worst enemy.
-It’s important for teachers to recognise this and try to determine the reasons behind it.
+It’s important for teachers to recognize this and try to determine the reasons behind it.
 Has an individual:

 - been rejected, hurt or neglected by parents?

 - been suffering from medical problems?

 - been unable to do work because it’s not at the right level?

 - felt confused by social situations he doesn’t understand (autistic)?

 - suffering from feelings of failure and low self-esteem?